Telmate/kurento-frame-saver-module/Validation/JAVA-APPS-AND-BROWSER/APP-player-with-frame-saver-video-filter/README.md

 kurento-player
 ==============

-Kurento Java Tutorial: Plays of a video through WebRTC, and Saves Frames As PNG Files.
+Kurento Java Tutorial: Play of a video through WebRTC.

 Running this tutorial
 ---------------------